 1. So that God’s people will free themselves from the cruel bondage of debt and then remain financially independent.
 2. So that God’s children will be in a position to help finance the spread of the Kingdom of God throughout the entire earth until all people have had an opportunity to learn about God’s great salvation for all people.
-3. To help other Jesus-believers have a better income and thus also help them become free from debt and then help finance the spread of God’s Kingdom throughout the earth.
+3. To help other followers of Jesus have a better income and thus also help them become free from debt and then help finance the spread of God’s Kingdom throughout the earth.

 Yes, for those 3 reasons—and for those reasons alone—God has given you the power to become wealthy and prosperous.
 Yes, I know there are many things in this life more valuable than money; yes I know there are many things in this life money cannot buy.
 There is much in this life sweeter and holier and more sacred than money.
-Nevertheless, the committed Jesus-believer knows there is not one thing in this life that cannot be greatly enhanced and even sanctified by the use of money.
+Nevertheless, the committed follower of Jesus knows there is not one thing in this life that cannot be greatly enhanced and even sanctified by the use of money.

 Money—or the lack thereof—plays a very important role in the basic happiness and mental and emotional health of most people.
 Like it or not, money often governs the way you think, feel, and live your life on a daily basis.
 If you don’t have enough money, then money often becomes the focal point of your world, and it will negatively affect virtually every aspect of your life.
-However, if you do have enough money for your life’s journey, it will free you to pursue God’s plans and purposes for your life in a positive way.
+However, if you do have enough money for your life’s journey, it will free you to pursue God’s purposes for your life in a positive way.
 Anyone who feels that money is not important is deceived.

-To strive to be poor—as many truly do—is wrong; it is a great weakness; one who does so is untruthful to God’s revelation of wealth; to seek to be poor is to be unkind to one’s fellow humans.
+To mistakenly desire to be poor—as many truly do—is wrong; it is a great weakness; one who does so is untruthful to God’s revelation of wealth; to seek to be poor is to be unkind to one’s fellow humans.
 Yes, if we can create wealth by honorable and biblical methods, we ought to pursue the goals of wealth and prosperity.
 Often (not always), people are poor because of faulty teaching, wrong beliefs, or because of incorrect choices they have made along their journey.
 And . . . some people are poor because they are lazy.
 Others are poor because them are stingy and greedy.

 But God does not want his children to be poor.
 It is not spiritual, holy, or godly to be poor.
 God wants his children—you—to have enough for your journey and for that of your close traveling companions.
 “But, wait a minute,” You say, “Jesus—the very one whom we are called to follow and emulate—became poor; it says so right in the Bible!”

 You’re absolutely right.
 The Bible does say that Jesus became poor.
 But don’t stop there; read the entire verse where that is found: 2 Corinthians 8 :9: “Though Jesus was very rich, yet for your sakes he became poor, so that by his poverty he could make you rich.”
 Jesus was poor only in comparison to the tremendous riches he left behind in heaven while he was here for 33 years.
-But while he was here he was not poor in human terms; Jesus always had enough for his journey—and that of his close traveling companions—while he was here on earth.
+But while he was here, He was not poor in human terms; Jesus always had enough for his journey—and that of his close traveling companions—while he was here on earth.